Bubble-Rain/Flow-Hackathon-May-2020/README.md

 # Flow-Hackathon-May-2020
 Flow Trader's May 2020 Hackathon solution.
 Passes all tests https://www.hackerrank.com/contests/flow-hackathon-may-2020/challenges/quoting-an-etf.
-Was critiqued by Software Engineer at Flow Traders.
+It was kindly critiqued by a Software Engineer at Flow Traders.
+Will leave as a milestone as it was the first time I properly implemented C++ code.
+If you want to read the original problem you can read the PDF or the Hackerrank question.